Robb White (American football)

-Robb Steven White (born May 26, 1965) is a former American professional football player who was a defensive lineman in the National Football League (NFL) and the World League of American Football (WLAF).
+Robb Steven White (born May 26, 1965) is an American former professional football player who was a defensive lineman in the National Football League (NFL) and the World League of American Football (WLAF).
 He played for the New York Giants and Tampa Bay Buccaneers of the NFL, and the San Antonio Riders of the WLAF.
 White played collegiately at the University of South Dakota.